Laguna1/Clone-New-York-Times/README.md

-# Clone-New-York-Tiimes using positioning and floating css-properties
+# Clone-New-York-Times using positioning and floating css-properties

 Collaborative project n°3